The Best Buffets in Singapore (2025 Edition): Where Price Meets Quality

 Price Range: Lunch/Dinner: ~S$38–S$45

-Ambience & Setting: Warm, Traditional & Relaxed
+Ambience & Setting: Cozy, Traditional, and Relaxed

 Signature Must-Try Dishes: